Matthijs de Ligt: Early senior career

-On 25 March 2017, De Ligt made his debut for the Dutch national team in a 2–0 away defeat to Bulgaria in a 2018 FIFA World Cup qualification match.
-National team coach, Danny Blind, called De Ligt up for the national team despite having only started two league games for Ajax.
+On 25 March 2017, De Ligt made his debut for the Dutch senior squad in a 2–0 away defeat against Bulgaria during 2018 FIFA World Cup qualification.
 At the age of 17, he became the youngest player to start for the national team since 1931.
+He was sent off in his second appearance, a 2–1 friendly victory against Morocco on 17 May.